Ruxton-Riderwood, Maryland

 Ruxton and Riderwood are unincorporated communities in Baltimore County, Maryland, United States.
 They are sometimes considered a part of Towson and are part of Towson's census area.

 The boundaries of Ruxton have been established largely by local custom.
 Both the eastern boundary, Charles Street, and the western, Falls Road, are generally agreed upon.
 The northern and southern boundaries are somewhat imprecise.
 To the north and northwest, affiliation with Ruxton follows Joppa Road, the Old Court Road extension alongside the Jones Falls Expressway (I-83), and finally Ruxton Road to its intersection with Falls.
 A southern boundary can be discerned by drawing a crude line from the southerly intersection of Bellona Avenue (MD-134) and Charles to the intersection of West Lake Avenue and Falls.
-Riderwood’s northern boundary is generally agreed upon as the Baltimore Beltway (I-695).
+Riderwood's northern boundary is generally agreed upon as the Baltimore Beltway (I-695).
 To the southwest, south, and east, affiliation with Riderwood follows Joppa Road from its overpass of the Beltway to its bridge over Charles Street and along Charles Street to its interchange with the Beltway.

 The commercial center of Ruxton, Ruxton Village, is centered around the intersection of Bellona Avenue and Ruxton Road.
 Riderwood hosts two smaller villages; one located along Bellona Avenue just north of its intersection with Joppa Road, and another centered around the intersection of Joppa and Thornton Roads.

 History

-Ruxton takes its name from Nicholas Ruxton Moore, a captain and commander of the Baltimore Light Dragoons during the American Revolution War.
+Ruxton takes its name from Nicholas Ruxton Moore, a captain and commander of the Baltimore Light Dragoons during the American Revolutionary War and a United States Congressman for Maryland's 5th District.
 He also participated in suppressing the Whiskey Rebellion in 1794, the same year he purchased the land that would become Ruxton.
+Riderwood takes its name from the family of Edward Rider, who obtained a 150-acre farm and mill near Thornton Road in 1824.

 Ruxton was once the location of the country estates of Baltimore's wealthy landed gentry.
 Though the area became suburbanized during the course of the twentieth century, Ruxton is still considered one of the premier neighborhoods in the Baltimore area, along with Roland Park, Homeland, Guilford and the Falls Road corridor.
 Many of the original estates still remain, though there have been many new homes built between them.

-The St. John's Church was listed on the National Register of Historic Places in 1982.

-In 1994, the movie Serial Mom was filmed in Ruxton at the Church of the Good Shepherd, on Boyce Avenue.
+One 1905 home, formerly a railroad station, was designed by renowned Gilded Age architect Frank Furness.